Ena Saha: Career

 She has appeared in several commercial and art-house Bengali films and a Malayalam film.
 Her first film is the Bengali film Ami Aadu, directed by Somnath Gupta.
-In the film 1:30 am she played the role of Nishi.
-The film was well received by critics in several film festivals.
+In the film 1:30 am she played the role of Nishi, which was well received by critics in several film festivals.
 In 2013, she appeared in the Malayalam film Neelakasham Pachakadal Chuvanna Bhoomi, where she played the character Gauri.

-She is now a Producer along with her mom Banani Saha under the banner of 'Jarek Entertainments'.
+She is now a producer along with her mom Banani Saha under the banner of 'Jarek Entertainments'.